View west across Cochiti Pueblo

-In protohistoric times, human effigy pots, animals, duck canteens and bird shaped pitchers with beaks as spouts were common productions of the Cochiti potters.
-Many of these were condemned as idols and destroyed by the Spaniards.
-That problem left when the Spanish left in 1820 but the fantastic array of figurines created by Cochiti potters was essentially dormant until the railroad arrived.
-Then Cochiti potters were among the first to enter the tourist market and they produced many whimsical figures into the early 1900's.
+In prehistoric times, human effigy pots, animals, duck canteens and bird shaped pitchers with beaks as spouts were common productions of the Cochiti potters.
+Many of these were condemned as idols and destroyed by the Franciscan priests.
+That problem stopped when the Spanish left in 1820 but the fantastic array of figurines created by Cochiti potters was essentially dormant until the railroad arrived.
+Then Cochiti potters were among the first to enter the tourist market and they produced many whimsical figures into the early 1900s.
 Then production followed the market into more conventional shapes.

-Legend has it that a Ringling Brothers Circus train broke down near Cochiti Pueblo in the 1920's.
-The tribe's contact with the ringmaster, trapeze artists, opera singers, sideshow "freaks" and exotic animals paved the way for a variety of new figural subjects.
-An astute observer will find angels, nativities, cowboys, tourist caricatures, snakes, dinosaurs, turtles, goats, two-headed opera singers, clowns, tattooed strongmen, Moorish nuns and even mermaids in the Cochiti pottery pantheon, most produced only since the early 1960's and based on characters described in Cochiti's oral history.
+Legend has it that a Ringling Brothers Circus train broke down near Cochiti Pueblo in the 1920s.
+Supposedly, the tribe's contact with the ringmaster, trapeze artists, opera singers, sideshow quot;freaks" and exotic animals paved the way for a variety of new figural subjects.
+However, shortly after the railroad passed through, a delegation of Cochiti men got on the train and traveled to Washington DC.
+There they were introduced to the President, spoke to Congress, and were taken on a tour of the "highlights" of American civilization in Washington and in New York City, incuding the Metropolitan Opera, the Bronx Zoo and a performance of the Ringling Brothers Circus.
+As none of the men could read or write, nor draw, what they brought back to Cochiti was what they remembered of things they had never seen before.
+The stories they told must have been wild.
+An astute observer will find angels, nativities, cowboys, tourist caricatures, snakes, dinosaurs, turtles, goats, two-headed opera singers, clowns, tattooed strongmen, Moorish nuns and even mermaids in the Cochiti pottery pantheon, many produced only since the early 1960s and based on characters described in Cochiti's oral history.

 A few modern potters make traditional styled pots with black and red flowers, animals, clouds, lightning and geometric designs but most Cochiti pottery artists now create figurines.
 Most notable is the storyteller, a grandfather or grandmother figure with "babies" perched on it.
 Helen Cordero is credited with creating the first storyteller in 1964 to honor her grandfather.
 The storyteller style was quickly picked up by other pueblos and each modified the form to match their local situation (ie: clay colors and tribal and religious traditions).
 In some pueblos, storytellers are also now made as drummers and as a large variety of animals.